zmitton/eth-heap/README.md

 GAS extractById:1 255645
 GAS extractMax:   254855
 ```
-This can be expected to rise very modestly. probably never more than 200k.
-I plan to make some charts on this to clarify.
+This can be expected to rise very modestly.
+It will never exceed the block-gas-limit and "lock-up".

 The Heap was built to accommodate the "order book" (priority queue) for a decentralized exchange where.
   - Users can make (and remove) as many orders as they wish